-Before you set about finding specific sites, you need to determine the scope of the project.
-First, give yourself some limitations and some guidelines.
-These limitations might be spatial (ie. only considering sites within a certain Ward) or based on other criteria (ie. no toxic sites).
-The work you did to connect with and consult with stakeholders should be helpful.
 For instance, a local historical society might know of an old factory that could serve as a great indoor/outdoor space for a farmers' market.
-In that case, you may want to start there and center the rest of your sites around this space.
-On the other hand, a local elder might remember a previous attempt to cleanup a handful of gas station sites and how it ran into snags.
-That might dissuade you from choosing those sites or at least prepare you for potential difficulties.
+This space could serve as an anchor, with other sites centered around it.
+On the other hand, a local elder might remember a previous attempt to clean up a handful of gas station sites and how it ran into snags.
+That might dissuade the project team from choosing those sites or at least prepare the team for potential difficulties.

-There is no replacement for a hands on approach to identifying sites.
-As the following sections note, mapping is an excellent tool and in depth research of sites is necessary but seeing the spaces in person is extremely important.
-If you are not a long-standing member of the community, you certainly need partners who know the area.
-Even if you have lived in the community your entire life, a walk through will still be beneficial because you will be looking at spaces from a new perspective.
+There is no replacement for a hands-on approach to identifying sites.
+As the following sections note, mapping is an excellent tool, and in-depth research of sites is necessary, but seeing the spaces in person is extremely important.
+This is why it is critical to have project partners who are part of the local community and know the area well.
+Those who do not live in the community or are less familiar with its history and geography should visit, if at all possible.
+Even project team members who live within the community might still benefit from a walkthrough to look at spaces from a new perspective.

-You may find it helpful, based on preliminary discussions with stakeholders and after a walkthrough, to settle upon a theme for the project.
-This can help you to identify sites, shape end-uses, and better explain the project to funders.
+It may be helpful, based on preliminary discussions with stakeholders (go to Chapter 2) and after a walkthrough, to settle upon a theme for the project.
+This can help identify sites, shape end-uses, and better explain the project to funders.
 The theme need not be complex.
-For instance, if you discover that Roger Ave. used to be a center of community life, you may wish to focus on sites along this road and make revitalizing it the unifying theme of the project.
-Or perhaps the community lacks green spaces and introducing parkland can be a major goal of your corridor project.
+For instance, if it happens that Roger Ave. used to be a center of community life, the project can focus on sites along this road and make its revitalization the unifying theme of the project.
+Or perhaps the community lacks green spaces and introducing parkland can be a major goal of the corridor project.

 A Game Changer in the Making?
 Lessons From States Advancing Environmental Justice Through Mapping and Cumulative Impact Strategies

-Depending on the size and location of the corridor being contemplated, it may be possible to do a walkthrough of the area, to confirm sites on the list and to identify new sites.
-If this is not possible, google earth/google maps may serve a similar function, though the satellite images are not always up to date.
+Depending on the size and location of the corridor being contemplated, it may be possible to do a walkthrough of the area to confirm sites on the list and to identify new sites.
+If this is not possible, Google Earth/Google Maps may assist in checking whether sites are truly vacant or blighted.
+Keep in mind, however, that satellite images are not always up to date.

-If the local authorities do not have a list of sites, you'll need to construct one from the ground up.
+If the local authorities do not have a pre-existing list of blighted properties, one can be built from the ground up.
 Here, you have several options:

 Once sites are identified, project leaders should perform some preliminary property research on those sites.
-Sometimes the lists with the preliminary sites will already have some of the information needed.
+Pre-existing lists of vacant sites may already include some helpful information such as ownership.
 Local agencies often have property research tools on their websites.
 The goal is to discover information such as the owner of the property, assessed value, and whether there are any liens on it.

-Another resource available for use throughout this initial researching process, especially in relation to property owners, liens, etc., each county is legally required to possess a law library.
-This law library will have access to a database called Lexis or Westlaw, which can help locate the actual documents associated with property.
+If the local agencies do not have this information readily available, each county is legally required to possess a law library.
+This law library will have access to legal databases, usually Lexis or Westlaw, which can help locate the actual documents associated with each property.

-Mapping is incredibly important because they can hold an incredible amount of information and reveal new connections.
-Seeing all the sites you've collected in one place can help you determine which are the best candidates for further research.
+Mapping is incredibly important because maps can hold a large amount of information and reveal new connections.
+Seeing all the sites collected in one place can help determine the best candidates for further research.

-QGIS, https://qgis.org/en/site/index.html - homepage for what is considered the gold-standard of open source GIS software
+QGIS is considered the gold-standard of open source GIS software.

-Many sophisticated mapping services exist but these are sometimes costly and require specialized expertise.
-Community partners such as universities or local groups may have access to these services and the ability to use them.
-However, free and simplier options also exist.
+Sophisticated mapping software exists but these can often be costly or require specialized expertise.
+Community partners, such as universities or local groups, may have access to these services and the knowledge to use them.
+However, free and simpler options also exist, especially for the preliminary planning stages.
 One option that will already be readily familiar to most is Google Maps.

-This will be a detailed analysis on how to use the Google Maps, My Map software.
-If you are familiar with the product or your organization uses different software, please feel free to skip to the next section, so long as the completed product is a map detailing all the blighted, vacant, and brownfield properties in the area.
+This will be a step-by-step analysis on how to use the Google Maps, My Maps software.
+If you are familiar with the product or your organization uses different software, please feel free to skip to the next section.
+Simply keep in mind that the completed product should be a map detailing all the blighted, vacant, and brownfield properties in the area.

 First consider the function buttons which reside underneath the search bar along the top of the page.
 The hand icon is the default and allows a user to grab and move the map around, without altering it.

-Second, there is a pin icon which allows the user to drop a marker.
+Second, there is a pin icon which allows the user to drop a marker on the map.

 Clicking on the marker itself also opens up a dialog box that permits attachment of an image/video as well as modification of the appearance of the marker.
-This latter function is particularly useful for maps with will have a variety of markers that fall into different categories.
-A hospital can be designated with a red cross while a bank could be designated with a dollar sign or any other symbol that communicates the category of the marker in an intuitive way.
+This latter function is particularly useful for maps which will have a variety of locations that fall into different categories.
+A hospital could be designated with a red cross while a bank could be designated with a dollar sign or another symbol that communicates the category of the marker in an intuitive way.

-Markers can be easily moved from one layer to any other by dragging and dropping.
-My maps permits the user to identify objects on the same layer all with a single symbol or to apply individual styles to each marker.
+Markers can be moved from one layer to another by dragging and dropping.
+My Maps permits the user to identify objects on the same layer all with a single symbol or to apply individual styles to each marker.
 Imagine for instance, creating a layer for places of interest and marking parks with a tree symbol and recreation centers with a swimming pool icon.

 As with pins, these polygons and lines can be added to and moved between layers.
 Different colors can be applied to differentiate them from each other.
 These polygons can have a variety of uses.
 They can be used to mark off the project area, and then toggled on and off (via the layers) to help visualize whether the plots being selected are within the appropriate area.
 They can be used to denote a watershed or mark off federally owned land.
 They can also be used to give a rough calculation of the area of a plot of land.

-After creating the polygon, selecting it brings up a dialog box similar to the one that appears when selecting a marker except that there will be two numbers in the bottom left hand corner.
-The first gives the number of acres within the boundaries of the border of the polygon no matter how irregularly shaped it is (though it does have to be closed) and the second is the length of the perimeter.
-Though these estimates are inexact and more advanced software would be needed to make precise findings, this is quick and easy way to get a good sense of the available space.
+After creating the polygon, selecting it brings up a dialog box similar to the one that appears when selecting a marker, except that there will be two numbers in the bottom left-hand corner.
+The first is the number of acres within the boundaries of the border of the polygon no matter how irregularly shaped it is (though it does have to be closed), and the second is the length of the perimeter.
+Though these estimates are inexact and more advanced software would be needed to make precise findings, this is a quick and easy way to get a good sense of the available space.

-The final ruler icon allows measuring of the values described for the polygon tool without creating an object.
-It works just as the polygon icon does, by clicking at the point where the measurement should start and then selecting other focal points.
+The final icon, a ruler, allows the user to measure the same values described for the polygon tool without creating an object.
+It works just as the polygon icon does.
+The user clicks at the point where the measurement should start and then selects other focal points.
 A running total distance will be displayed.
 Enclosing an area in measurements will bring up a calculation of the perimeter length as well as the area in acres, just as with the polygon creation tool.

-Thus, the My Map tool is an incredibly versatile and powerful way to visualize the proposed project area.
-It can be adapted and changed easily and the tools are fairly intuitive.
-This is especially so because of the variety of ways properties can be added to the map.
-One method is to simply type in the address.
-Another is to find the property on the map by panning to it and dropping a marker there.
-The easiest way however, to add properties or sites en masse is to import those locations.
+However, the easiest way to add properties or sites en masse is to import those locations.
 The addresses must be in a .csv file or equivalent.
 This can be created using excel.
 There are many online guides of how to do this, including one here.
 The basic idea is to create an excel file with addresses entered into columns.
 The first row should hold an identifier for the information in that column such as “City” or “Zip Code.”
 One column should contain the titles you would like each of your data points to be labeled.
-This allows up to 2000 locations to be marked at once.
+This allows up to 2,000 locations to be marked at once.

-Watershed maps are mandatory so the local environmental or planning agency should have them on file.
-In the event that they do not or turn out to be unresponsive, there are online resources.
-Many of these tools are geared toward high level analysis of large watersheds instead of detailed block by block analysis, but they are a good place to start visualizing.
+Watershed maps are mandatory, so the local environmental or planning agency should have them on file.
+In the event that they do not or they turn out to be unresponsive, there are online resources.
+Many of these tools are geared toward a high-level analysis of large watersheds instead of a detailed block-by-block analysis, but they are a good place to start visualizing.

-First, EPA has an online tool that allows citizens to search for watershed maps by filters such as city name and zip code.
-Because these maps are watershed wide, it is unlikely to be at the level of granularity that a small community needs.
+First, the Environmental Protection Agency (EPA) has an online tool that allows citizens to search for watershed maps by filters such as city name and zip code.
+Because these maps are watershed-wide, it is unlikely to be at the level of granularity that a small community needs.
 Many times, they will show an overall watershed, which is then broken down into smaller, creek watersheds in localities.
 Still, they may be a good starting point.
-USGS has a similar online tool except that it allows the user to download the watershed map in a way that can be viewed in google earth.
+The U.S. Geological Survey (USGS) has a similar online tool, except it allows the user to download the watershed map in a way that can be viewed in Google Earth.

-The local planning agency should also have annotated flood maps but if it does not, FEMA has an online map visualization tool.
+The local planning agency should also have annotated flood maps but if it does not, the Federal Emergency Management Agency (FEMA) has an online map visualization tool.
 Layers with different colors of shading show the boundaries of the floodplain and other areas of interest.